Kemençe of the Black Sea: Origin and history

-The direct ancestor of all European bowed instruments (Perhaps including the Kemençe, too) is the Arabic rebab (ربابة), which developed into the Byzantine lyra by the 9th century and later the European rebec.
+The direct ancestor of all European bowed instruments is the Iranian Kemanche, the Byzantine lyra and later the European rebec.
+The word ‘kemance’ is derived from the Persian word which means ‘little bow’.

 The Pontian lyre seems to have been created between the 11th and 12th centuries, when Pontus was part of the Byzantine Empire, while the name "Kemenche" first appeared in the 10th century.
 According to Pavlos Hairopoulos, it was created by the Greeks of Pontus themselves.

 Construction and mechanics

 The most common material for the construction of the body, the pegbox and the neck of the instrument is the one-piece plum wood, as well as mulberry, walnut, cedar, acacia, etc., while the soundboard is made of pine or fir wood.
 Traditionally, plum wood is considered the best.
 According to tradition, the growth rings of the soundboard wood, if they are dense, perform the fine frequencies better, while if they are dilute the lower ones.
-Usually, the densest rings are placed on the lowest string.
+Usually, the densest rings are placed on the highest string.

 The Kemenche is distinguished by the uniqueness of its bottle-shaped form with a long neck and an oblong body.
 The pegbox is teardrop-shaped and is called "kifal" (Head) in the Pontic dialect.
 It is the upper part of the instrument.
 In the "kifal", the tuning keys are wedged, the "otia" (ears), which are T-shaped (usually) and the strings are tied to them, which, after crossing the whole instrument, end up in the tailpiece ("palikar"), a wooden component in the shape of an elongated inverted triangle, located at the bottom, on which the lower ends of the strings are attached.
 The three strings are attached to the bridge ("donkey"), a component that carries three incisions - notches to keep the strings stable.
 Inside the lyre, a piece of wood, the soundpost, is wedged.
 The sides of the instrument are flat and are called "magla" (cheeks).
 The neck ("goula") is the point at which the lyre player holds the instrument.
 The sound comes from two curved or straight soundholes, the "rothonia" (nostrils), and through holes in their ends, on the lid and on the side.
 A typical lyre has: two holes on each side, four holes in the soundboard (two at the top and two at the bottom) and one at each end of the soundholes.